kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 $ sbatch --cpus-per-task=2 --test-only job.slurm
 allocation failure: Requested node configuration is not available
 ```
-On success, it will tell us when to job will probably run (to the best of its knowledge) and where.
+On success it will tell us when to job will probably run (to the best of its knowledge) and where.
 If it is not successful we see why.

 ### Running parallel jobs